 Is Weetabix a healthy choice, are the calories in Weetabix and the fat content low?
 We investigate one of the nation’s favourite cereals.

 The flaky biscuits – fortified with Thiamin (B1), Riboflavin (B2), Niacin, Folic Acid and iron – are extremely versatile, therefore appealing to people of all ages.
-They can be eaten with hot or cold milk and topped with everything from slices of banana to a handful of fresh mixed berries.
+Weetabix fans tend to eat them with hot or cold milk, topped with everything from slices of banana to a handful of fresh mixed berries.

 Calories in Weetabix

 With the recommended serving of two biscuits containing 136 calories, it’s easy to see why those wishing to maintain a healthy lifestyle favour Weetabix.

 When 150ml of semi-skimmed milk is added, this rises to around 205 calories – and fits well within new guidelines issued by Public Health England in 2018.

 The initiative suggests that people should consume around 400 calories at breakfast, 600 at lunch and 600 at dinner.
 A couple of healthy snacks and drinks are also permitted in-between.